 Minority reports are intended to permit interpretations of fact and academic judgment which differ materially from those expressed in the departmental letter.
 Minority reports must address the evaluation of teaching, research or service as discussed at the department meeting but not viewed as being represented in the department letter.
-The report may not contain comments on procedures/ processes used to assemble the file or conduct the meeting nor may it contain information not discussed at the department meeting.
+A minority report must not include discussion of information that would be outside the scope of the teaching, research, and service review criteria.
+If information is included that is not in compliance with these restrictions the University will make reasonable efforts to work with the author(s) to bring the report into compliance and the file will be held until resolution.
+If there is no resolution then either, 1) the University will unilaterally redact the report prior to distribution, or 2) the author(s) can choose to withdraw the report.
 Perceived problems with procedures/ processes or comments on procedures should be referred to the Committee on Privilege and Tenure (P&T).
 The discussion in minority reports should not invoke the names of extramural referees, eligible voters, or students.
 The intent is not to extend to unreasonable degrees, differences of academic judgment already clearly delineated in the departmental letter and reflective of both majority and minority views.
 Minority reports should be embarked upon only when consultation with the departmental letter writer reaches an impasse with regard to the departmental letter's being an accurate and objective rendering of diverse academic and professional judgments as discussed during departmental deliberations.
 Such minority reports are not to be treated as alternatives to departmental letters in scope or detail but should focus on critical matters of fact and academic judgment about the specific case not discussed in the departmental letter.
 See Section II.A.8.e for procedures.